As a precaution this morning, NMCC High School checked all students in using metal detectors. In this first periodic check all was clear.

 FBLA Officers participated in New Madrid Elementary's Trunk or Treat

-almost 3 years ago, Rebecca Treece
+over 3 years ago, Rebecca Treece

 Trunk or Treat